 VT: At the VT stage tassels are emerging and if the tassel is destroyed, yield potential can be severely limited.
 There is also the potential for hail to strike the developing ears at this stage and destroy ovules.
 At this stage, Pioneer imposed about 90 percent defoliation and also destroyed a number of tassels in the process.
 Pioneer agronomists estimated there would be about 80 percent loss in yield in this demonstrated scenario.

-Estimating Yield Loss from Defoliation
+Review a chart - Estimating Yield Loss from Defoliation

 Mathesius notes that hail damage also can potentially cause bruising on stalks at any stage, which can lead to a higher incidence of disease and pest damage as the season progresses and in turn result in additional yield losses.